-The Respondents engaged Dr Zaldivar to prepare a report responding to Professor Werely’s report.
-Dr Zaldivar, as per his instructions, merely critiqued Professor’s Werely’s report, without offering his own methodology and calculations.
-He claimed that Professor Werely’s report was “completely unreliable and invalid” , based on four issues with the report, including: the failure to consider unknown variables in Professor Werely’s calculation of oil flow rate; a conversion rate error; and inaccurate assumptions about the exit angle of the oil from the well and the fraction of the well pipe that was filled.
-In addition, Dr Zaldivar criticised Professor Werely’s reliance on low resolution photographs , as well as the failure to consider several other purportedly significant variables.
+The Respondents engaged Dr Zaldivar to prepare a report which opposed Professor Werely’s findings.
+Dr Zaldivar, as per his instructions, critiqued Professor’s Werely’s evidence without offering an alternative methodology and calculations.
+He claimed that Professor Werely’s report was “completely unreliable and invalid” , based on four issues with the report, including: the failure to consider unknown variables in Mr Werely’s calculation of oil flow rate; a conversion rate error; and inaccurate assumptions about the exit angle of the oil from the well and the fraction of the well pipe that was filled.
+Dr Zaldivar also criticised Professor Werely’s reliance on low resolution photographs and his failure to consider several other purportedly significant variables.

-Professor Werely accepted the criticisms regarding the unit conversion and modelling of the rate and angle of ejection of oil. - However, the expert defended his use of photographs as a crucial part of his methodology, claiming that it was based on “commonly used methodologies in the open channel flow field (the study of flows in partially filled conduits, pipes and the like)”.
+Professor Werely accepted the criticisms regarding the unit conversion and modelling of the rate and angle of ejection of oil. - However, the expert defended his use of photographs as a crucial part of his methodology which conformed with “commonly used methodologies in the open channel flow field (the study of flows in partially filled conduits, pipes and the like)”.
 Professor Werely went on to provide an amended table of calculations.
-The new approximation for the total oil spill volume then stood at between 6,000 to 9,000 bbl/day.
+The new approximation for the total oil spill volume far exceeded his initial estimation: between 6,000 to 9,000 bbl/day.

-As a part of the joint report with two additional expert witnesses, Dr Zaldivar continued to criticise Professor Werely’s amended report but withheld offering alternative methodology and findings.
+As a part of the joint report with two other experts, Dr Zaldivar continued to criticise Professor Werely’s amended report but withheld offering alternative methodology and findings.

 Decision and “Sniper” Approach

-The court ultimately found that the volume of the oil spill most likely far exceeded the amount suggested by the Respondents.
+The court concurred that the volume of the oil spill likely far exceeded the amount suggested by the Respondents.

 In forming this conclusion, Justice Yates highlighted the relative strength of expert evidence which offers a substantive conclusion on the relevant issue of fact rather than merely offering a critique of the methods and conclusions of other reports.
 The court accepted Professor Werely’s revised calculations as a reliable approximation of the volume of the oil spill, with emphasis on the broad agreement of other experts that his methods and conclusions were appropriate and correct.

-The Court’s analysis of the relative merits of Dr Zaldibar and Professor Werely’s evidence included a significant warning of the cost of engaging an expert for the purpose only of providing a critique of other expert reports.
-The strategy amounts to what the courts have already identified as the “sniper” approach, in which an expert performs the work of “firing shots” at another expert’s evidence without providing their own substantive expert report and findings.
+The Court’s analysis of the relative merits of Dr Zaldibar and Professor Werely’s evidence included a significant warning about the cost of engaging an expert for the purpose of only providing a critique of other expert reports.
+The strategy amounts to what the courts have already identified as the “sniper” approach, in which an expert performs the work of “firing shots” at other experts’ evidence without providing his own substantive expert report and findings.

-Justice Yates warned that where the expert’s criticism does not fatally undermine the evidence in its first application, experts whose only role in their evidence is to critique the reports of other experts are disadvantaged by the apparent lack of weight behind their own expert perspective on the matter.
-Without clearly outlined alternative methodology and findings, criticism of expert evidence usually fails to completely substantiate the impact or significance of an expert’s errors and therefore fails to properly engage with the expert evidence.
-In respect of Dr Zaldibar’s evidence, Justice Yates commented:
+Justice Yates warned that where an expert’s criticism does not fatally undermine opposing evidence in its first attempt, an expert’s whose only role in their evidence is to critique the reports of his peers is disadvantaged by the apparent lack of weight behind his own expert perspective on the matter.
+Without clearly outlined alternative methodology and findings, criticism of expert evidence usually fails to completely substantiate the impact of errors in the evidence and therefore fails to properly engage with the issues of fact.
+With respect to Dr Zaldibar’s evidence, Justice Yates commented: